Roboy/anthropomorphic-dexterous-robotic-hand/Programming/Arduino/README.md

 It is not a good idea to use the Arduino 5v pin to power your servos.
 Electrical noise and 'brownouts' from excess current draw can cause your Arduino to act erratically, reset and/or overheat.
+We use the following power for 25 servos: 5A, 10A (https://www.amazon.de/gp/product/B00KETLBAU/ref=oh_aui_detailpage_o00_s00?ie=UTF8&psc=1)

 # Connecting a Servo

+We use the SG90 TowerPro Servos (http://www.micropik.com/PDF/SG90Servo.pdf).
 Most servos come with a standard 3-pin female connector that will plug directly into the headers on the Servo Driver.
 Be sure to align the plug with the ground wire (usually black or brown) with the bottom row and the signal wire (usually yellow or white) on the top.